Mrs. Joanne Greco

 Education: B.A. in Theater, Fordham University; M.S. in Education, University of Bridgeport.
 CT Teacher Certification, Elementary Education, K-6.

 How long have you been teaching at GCS?

-I began my teaching career in the New Canaan Public Schools, and joined the Greenwich Catholic School family as a 5th Grade teacher in 2013.
+I began my teaching career in the New Canaan Public Schools, and joined the Greenwich Catholic School family as a 5th Grade teacher in 2013, and moved to 6th Grade this year, teaching ELA.
 Teaching is my second career.
 I took a corporate job at Estee Lauder after graduating from college.
 It wasn’t until my daughter was heading off to college herself that I took a leap of faith, and decided to pursue my true passion by becoming a teacher.
 I share this story with my students each year to remind them that they can be lifelong learners, too.
 The skills they are developing right now will serve them well throughout their whole lives, whether they are early or late bloomers!

 What are some ways that you help students prepare for the Upper School?